 The Dutch speak Dutch, and the country is called the Netherlands (you can use Holland too if you are a visitor).
 But the Netherlands is the official name.

 Another fact often confused is that many people think Amsterdam is a country.
 It's not.
 It's a city inside a country.
 To be specific: Amsterdam is the capital city of the Netherlands (Holland).

 The Dutch are pretty sensitive about this.
-Funny is if you ask a Dutch person: "What is the capital of Wyoming?
-You'll get a blank face here as well."
-It's interesting to see it's expected of you to know the details of every small country in Europe (which are similarly sized like States in the US, while they don't know all the information about each state either.
+Funny thing is if you ask a Dutch person: "What is the capital of Wyoming?
+You'll get a blank face as well."
+It's interesting to see it's expected of you to know the details of every small country in Europe (which are similarly sized like States in the US), while we don't know all the information about each US state either.
 But there you have it.

 Learning some Dutch

 If you come to visit Holland, knowing this basic information does go a long way.
 And if you want some real bonus points: Learn a few Dutch words.
 Say "Hallo" instead of Hello.
 When you want to say thank you, say: "Dank u."
 The Dutch will love your accent.
 And good-bye is "Tot ziens."